Investors proposing to live or vacation in Barbados must comply in all respects with the Immigration laws of Barbados.

 Visit their website for more information: http://www.blpc.com.bb

-The Barbados Water Authority, a statutory corporation, is the sole provider of water service on the island.
+The Barbados Water Authority (BWA), a statutory corporation, is the sole provider of water service on the island.
 When moving into a new house, unless otherwise stipulated in your lease agreement, you will be responsible for the water bill of the property.
 As in the case of the electricity bill, the account will need to be transferred to the proper name.
-The Barbados Water Authority is located at Manor Lodge Complex, Green Hill St. Michael.
+The BWA is located at Pine Commercial Estate, The Pine, St. Michael, Barbados.